Deanplayerljx/tab-vcr/dataloaders/README.md

-# Dean's note
+## Note
-`vcr.py` is the dataloader that loads the train & val sets for full models
+`vcr.py` is the dataloader for base models.

-`my_vcr.py` is the dataloader that loads the train & val sets for models without object detections.

-`my_vcr_no_image` is the dataloader that loads the train & val sets for no image models

-`my_vcr_det.py` is the dataloader that loads the train & val sets for models with detections.
+`vcr_attribute.py` is the dataloader for model using attribute information.

-`my_vcr_vgg.py` is the dataloader that loads the train & val sets for vgg net, the only difference is that it resize the input image to 224 \* 224 instead of 786 \* 384 (the size original author use).
+`vcr_attribute_new_tag.py` is the dataloader for model using both attribute information and new tags.

 Please choose them approriately according to your model needs, and import it in `models/my_train.py`.